fluxcd/website/content/en/flux/guides/cron-job-image-auth.md

 so that it can access GCR and download the json file.

-Then create a secret, encrypt it using [Mozilla SOPS](mozilla-sops.md) or [Sealed Secrets](sealed-secrets.md) , commit and push the encypted file to git.
+Then create a secret, encrypt it using [Mozilla SOPS](mozilla-sops.md) or [Sealed Secrets](sealed-secrets.md) , commit and push the encrypted file to git.

 ```sh
 kubectl create secret docker-registry <secret-name> \